emilyb7/game-of-life/README.md

 ## Other learnings

-It takes a long time for GitHub Pages to build
+It can take a long time for GitHub Pages to build! :)